 There are a number of factors that put people at risk for developing type 2 diabetes.
 Some, like genetics, may be out of anyone’s control.
 However, obesity is known to be the greatest contributor of all.
 If not managed properly, diabetes can go on to rob patients of their eyesight, kidneys, legs, and even life.

 Sleep apnea is defined by reduced breathing effectiveness while sleeping, sometimes to the extent that breathing periodically stops.
-Excess body weight can cause sleep apnea because it puts abnormal pressure on the upper respiratory system, affecting breathing.
+Excess body weight can cause sleep apnea because it puts abnormal pressure on the upper respiratory system.
+The poor quality of sleep that results from sleep apnea not only disrupts one’s quality of life, but also puts them at risk for developing other medical conditions.

 Learn More About Weight Loss Options